 I provide individual, couples and family therapy to adults and adolescents.
-Areas of specialty include relational concerns, college counseling, difficulty with transitions, women's issues (including postpartum depression and infertility), trauma, anxiety, depression, sexual functioning and identity, and mood dysregulation.
+Areas of specialty include relational concerns, college counseling, difficulty with transitions, women's issues (including postpartum depression, miscarriage, body image, family/parenting), trauma, anxiety, depression, sexual functioning and identity, and mood dysregulation.
 Other specific training includes Sex Therapy, Couples' Counseling, and Family Therapy.

 On the Fence About Going to Therapy?

 Feeling uncertain, or even anxious, about starting therapy makes sense.
 Therapy is a vulnerable process in which we will explore areas of your life that may creating discomfort, challenge and sometimes trauma.
 I believe that discussing these concerns honestly and empathetically is an important part of the therapeutic process.

 Many clients, who are unsure about starting therapy, find it helpful to know what to expect prior and during a first appointment.
 Before scheduling a first session, I offer a free phone consultation to address any questions or concerns you may have about beginning therapy with me, including fees, insurance and coverage, my approach to helping, as well as my background and specialties.
 I will email you initial client paperwork, if you would like to complete this in advance.
 I want you to feel as comfortable as possible before making an appointment.